Developing Pre - Verbal Communication Skills

 The approach can best be described as giving participants an irresistible invitation to look and therefore to learn.
 It does this by designing activities that are highly visual, dynamic, fun and enticing.
 A range of stimulating activities is designed with the developmental level and behavioural characteristics of the children in mind.
 The environment is adapted to be contained and predictable and to avoid overloading the sensory processing abilities of the children.
 The model enables practitioners to observe and then practice the activities over an 10-12 week period.
 The expectation is that children actively engage in these sessions from the start with a view to generalising the approach in their day-to-day activities.

-Members of the SALT team has been into the 3 classes to observe progress.
+Members of the SALT team have been into the 3 classes to observe progress.
 Specifically looking for peaks in attention, which may range from momentary stilling and calming to active listening, turn taking and vocalisation and speech.

 Each session has stages which build in length and ambition.
 Initially the group may come together for around 5-10 minutes but by week 12 extend to over 20 minutes during which staff seek positive interactions with the children so that they can build shared good memories.